fynv/ScoreDraft/README.md

 ScoreDraft
 ================
-ScoreDraft is a simple music/singing synthesizer that provides a Python based score authoring interface.
+ScoreDraft is a music/singing synthesizer that provides a Python based score authoring interface.

 Historically, there have been changes in the design goal of ScoreDraft.